Job Announcements

 • Assist the WRDC Director in setting the Center’s strategic direction and priorities.

-• Plan, organize, and oversee Center operations to ensure efficient management of programs, budgets, and resources.
+• Plan, organize, and oversee WRDC operations to ensure efficient management of programs, budgets, and resources.

 • Direct, supervise, and evaluate the performance of research and Extension staff, postdoctoral fellows, and professional associates.